m-spangenberg/exercises_databases/README.md

 ### BASE Transactions

-BASE stands for **B**asically **A**vailable **S**oft State **E**ventually Consistent, which differs from ACID in that we priotize being available above everything else, we don't require our data to be strictly consistent, but it will eventually converge to a consistent state when the system can do so.
+BASE stands for **B**asically **A**vailable **S**oft State **E**ventually Consistent, which differs from ACID in that we prioritize being available above everything else, we don't require our data to be strictly consistent, but it will eventually converge to a consistent state when the system can do so.

 ### NoSQL